johnjohnlin/GPGPU_Programming_2016S/README.md

 ## Lab 2
 Please make sure your version is ahead of c45d96f.

+## Lab 3
+Please make sure your version is ahead of c6e7d02.

 # 2016
 In principle we do not forbid you to peek the homework of 2016 , but keep in mind that we may renew the homework as the course progresses.